makaronnik/amphp-rpc/README.md

 - Different response options from the server for various situations (redirect to another host/ip, try again after n seconds, etc.) and the corresponding client reaction.
 You can implement your own response options and their processing using the interceptor mechanism.
 - Cache for `['$host . $className . $methodName' => 'URI']` pairs to store and reuse redirect targets to reduce the number of possible intermediate requests

+## Creating Remote Objects
+Remote objects are, in fact, instances of classes that are generated on the side of the RPC server when an RPC request is received from an RPC client.
+These classes MUST be on the server side and implement their interfaces.
+The public methods of these interfaces MUST return an Amp\Promise object or an exception will be thrown.
+These methods are called Remote Procedures.
+They will be executed on the server as a result of calling similar methods on the proxy object on the client.
+In order for this to happen, the map between the remote object's interface and its implementation must be registered.
+This is done using the `registerRemoteObject` method of the RpcRegistry object, which is passed to the RpcServer constructor.
+The identical interface of the remote object MUST be on BOTH the server and the client.
+An identical interface on the client is needed to create the appropriate proxy for a remote object, on the client side, by calling the `createProxy` method on the RpcProxyObjectFactory.

 ## Examples
 You can find examples in the [examples](/examples/simple-calc) and [test](/test) directories.